How to Set Achievable Staff Growth Goals

 The key to strategic workforce planning is aligning your recruitment goals and objectives with those of the whole organization.
 A misalignment will make it incredibly difficult to achieve your business growth goals in a predictable and timely manner.
 Why?
 Your people are the core of your organization.
 Without enough staff members who possess the right depth and breadth of skills and experience, it is hard enough to complete your current workload and processes — much less work towards future ones.

 For example, let’s say your number one business goal is to expand your product offerings into a new territory.
-If you want to bring your products into a new market, you will need additional production staff, salespeople, and customer service specialists.
+You will need additional production staff, salespeople, and customer service specialists to bring your products into a new market.
 Without them, your product expansion likely will not go very smoothly because you will not have enough manpower to handle that increased volume.

 Perform an Audit of Your Current Workforce

 Before you can think about the future of your workforce, you need to understand where it currently stands and what gaps exist between where you are and where you want it to be.
-Similarly, you cannot set achievable staff growth goals if you do not know where that growth is needed.
+Similarly, you can only set achievable staffing goals if you know where that growth is needed.

 That is why it is necessary to assess the current state of your staff before determining where it needs to be.
 Look at the complete picture: what roles are already filled, what current positions are vacant, and what new positions might you need to meet those future business objectives?

 To illustrate, let us go back to our previous expansion example.
-If you conclude in your workforce audit that your current production team is overstaffed, you might consider moving some of those employees to the team handling production for your new territory.
-On the other hand, if you find you are already understaffed when it comes to salespeople, you will know that you need to make new hires in that area before you can successfully expand.
+Suppose you conclude in your workforce audit that your current production team is overstaffed.
+In that case, consider moving some of those employees to the team handling production for your new territory.
+On the other hand, if you find you are already understaffed in salespeople, you will know that you need to make new hires in that area before you can successfully expand.

 Here are a few questions to consider:

-• Is a certain team overstaffed?
-Perhaps you could rearrange team structures to more equally distribute the workload.
+- Is a certain team overstaffed?
+Perhaps you could rearrange team structures to distribute the workload more equally.

-It is important to answer these questions so you can form a hiring strategy that makes it possible to achieve the overall business growth goals you are considering.
+It is essential to answer these questions so you can form a hiring strategy that makes it possible to achieve the overall business growth goals you are considering.

-Now that you have determined where your workforce currently stands and where you want it to go, it is time to actually create the hiring goals that will help you close any gaps between the two.
+Now that you have determined where your workforce currently stands and where you want it to go, it is time to create the hiring goals to help you close any gaps between the two.

 Setting goals can be an overwhelming process — you don’t want to set an impossible objective and be disappointed when you can’t meet it, but you don’t want to aim too low and remain stagnant, either.

 Therefore, we recommend using the S.M.A.R.T. method when setting your recruitment goals and objectives.
-This memorable acronym and widely-used strategy outlines goal-setting criteria meant to help improve the chances of actually accomplishing any given business objective.
+This memorable acronym and widely used strategy outlines goal-setting criteria to help improve the chances of accomplishing any given business objective.
 It states you should make goals that are:

 Specific